-The ultimate goal is not to develop, but implement the coastal nutrient reduction strategies and reduce excess nutrients entering and preventing the attainment of desired uses by MS coastal streams and estuaries.
-This coastal nutrient reduction strategic plan will provide guidance for the development and implementation of Watershed Management Plans in coastal watersheds that address nutrient reduction.
-The development and implementation of these Plans will occur through locally-led watershed implementation teams consisting of stakeholders interested in improving the water quality of streams and estuaries in that watershed.
-The process of implementing watershed management plans follows the general flow diagram described in Figure 1 for the nutrient reduction strategies;
+The ultimate goal is not to develop, but implement the Mississippi state nutrient reduction strategies and reduce excess nutrients entering and preventing the attainment of desired uses by Mississippi waterbodies.
+This Mississippi state nutrient reduction strategic plan will provide guidance for the development and implementation of watershed management plans in local watersheds throughout the state that address nutrient reduction.
+The development and implementation of these plans will occur through locally led watershed implementation teams consisting of stakeholders interested in improving the water quality of waterbodies in that watershed.
+The process of implementing watershed management plans follows the general flow diagram described on Figure 3 for the nutrient reduction strategies:

-- 1. Characterize watersheds in the coastal area, determine which watersheds have nutrient TMDLs or "hot spots" with high nutrient loading per unit area, and which watersheds are currently attaining stream and estuarine designated use, and rank these in priority from those with the highest nutrient loading to the lowest.
+- 1. Characterize watersheds in the state, determine which watersheds have nutrient TMDLs or "hot spots" with high nutrient loading per unit area, and which watersheds are currently attaining waterbody designated uses, and rank these in priority from those with the highest nutrient loading to the lowest.
 Characterize these watersheds based on historical trends and current status, as well as estimating nutrient loadings using appropriate analytical tools. - 2.
-Target watersheds for restoration and/or protection, in large, based on the willingness of local stakeholders to implement restoration and protection management practices.
+Target watersheds for restoration and/or protection, primarily based on the willingness of local stakeholders to implement restoration and protection management practices.
 Form a watershed implementation team. - 3.
 Document the management programs, ordinances, regulations, policies that pertain to the targeted watershed.
 Working through the watershed implementation team, establish quantitative targets for reducing excess nutrients and identify suites of management practices that, when implemented, have a high likelihood of attaining these nutrient reduction targets. - 4.
-Identify funding sources and (or create) economic incentives available to assist landowners (growers/producers, businesses, homeowners, etc.) in implementing the appropriate management practices. - 5.
-Design and implement a monitoring network to document the effectiveness of these management practices in reducing nutrients and attaining the quantitative nutrient targets.
-Conduct preimplementation monitoring to establish a reference before implementing the management practices and continue monitoring after the management practices have been implemented to document their effectiveness.
+Identify (or create) funding sources and economic incentives available to assist landowners (growers/producers, businesses, homeowners, etc.) in implementing the appropriate management practices. - 5.
+Design and implement a monitoring network to document